hasanchy/delete-all-products/readme.txt

 5. Navigate to "Products" > "Delete Products" to start removing products.

 == FAQ ==
-= Can I delete all WooCommerce products at once? =
+= How do I delete all WooCommerce products at once? =

 With Delete All Products for WooCommerce, you can easily bulk delete all products in just a few steps.
 After installing and activating the plugin, navigate to Products > Delete Products, where you’ll have the option to either move all products to the trash or permanently delete them.